flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 From the **software side**, Sony shipped two system updates that enhanced the security system:

-- With `3.56`, binaries are signed with new encryption keys resilient to the previous ECSDA discovery [@anti_piracy-keys], thus, CFW creators can't customise the new binaries (since they don't have the private keys to re-encrypt them).
+- With `3.56`, binaries are signed with new encryption keys resilient to the previous ECDSA discovery [@anti_piracy-keys], thus, CFW creators can't customise the new binaries (since they don't have the private keys to re-encrypt them).
 Furthermore, a new revision of the 'system updater' application is also shipped, this enforces the new certificates in system update files (`PS3UPDAT.PUP`), meaning that even if hackers manage to package a new CFW, only consoles with system version `3.55` or lower will be able to install it [@anti_piracy-spkg].
 - Later on, system update `3.60` revamped the boot process, it nullified `metldr` and promoted `lv0` to take over in bootstraping the loaders (`lv1ldr`, `lv2ldr`, `appldr` and `isoldr`).
 All in all, this meant hackers could not modify the new system files without first cracking `lv0` (finding its private key).
   - This eventually happened in late 2012, when a team called "The Three Musketeers" published the lv0 keys [@anti_piracy-lv0leak], which paved the way to new CFWs made from system versions newer than `3.55`.
 Although, due to the aforementioned changes in the updater, only users on system version `3.55` or lower (including any CFW with signature checks disabled) can install it.